Mark McLeod

 The geopolitical and economic landscape for financial institutions has become increasingly uncertain and volatile, as the events that began in 2020 continue to impact businesses in their home markets and those that they serve overseas.
 Given the increased risks businesses face globally, financial institutions should ensure they have the right credit and political risk strategies in place and confirm their insurance programs are compliant with relevant country regulators.

-Marsh’s Lenders Solution Group specialists offer insights and support to help you manage your structured credit decisions for domestic and cross-border transactions, leveraging insurance risk capital to optimize results.
+Marsh’s Lenders Solutions Group specialists offer insights and support to help you manage your structured credit decisions for domestic and cross-border transactions, leveraging insurance risk capital to optimize results.
 We help you — whether a financial institution, trading house, or corporation — choose a suitable policy to cover your risks and help safeguard your business against any disputed claims.

 Structured credit insurance protects your business from the failure or refusal of the borrower, for any covered reason, to pay an amount (principal and/or interest) due under an insured loan obligation.
 It is applicable to a wide range of financial obligations, including loans, guarantees, and documentary credits.